-The completion of HAND’s Strategic Alignment Process in February 2019 birthed the Housing Indicator Tool: a Scorecard for Measuring the Region’s Progress Towards Meeting Housing Needs (HIT).
+The completion of HAND’s Strategic Alignment Process in February 2019 birthed the Housing Indicator Tool (HIT).
 This one-of-a-kind platform will provide the most up-to-date information on housing production across the region, and allow members and industry stakeholders to: track local efforts to produce and preserve affordable rental housing; hold public & private sectors accountable for making progress on expanding housing options; and provide a high-level evaluation on the effectiveness of local programs and policies intended to bolster affordable housing production.

 LeadingAge Senior Housing NOW Rally